HASE-Group/hase_iii_models/mu5/README.md

 The Data Flow section receives instructions in pairs from SAC, unpacks them according to the entry in the appropriate entry in the Unpack Record and enters them into the instruction buffers.
 These are implemented in the model as a drop-down stack, *i.e.* an instruction is taken off the bottom of the stack whenever PROP requests one and each new instruction is entered into the lowest free position in the stack.

-### The Secondary Operand Unit
+#### The Secondary Operand Unit

 The Secondary Operand Unit is mainly concerned with accessing data structure elements (typically array elements) specified as secondary operands by means of descriptors.
 It consists of three major sections, the Descriptor Addressing Unit (Dr), the Operand Buffer System (OBS) and the Descriptor Operand Processing Unit (Dop).
 An instruction that specifies an array element picks up its descriptor from the Name Store as it passes through PROP.
 PROP sends the instruction to Dr, where it is loaded into the D (Descriptor) Register (DR).
 If the operand kind field specifies a modified access, PROP also sends a command to the B-Arith Unit telling it to send the value in the B register to Dr. If the Base specified in the instruction is D (not a real base register), the existing descriptor in DR is used.

 Dr actually contains two descriptor registers, DR and XDR; XDR is used by string processing orders, as described below in the String Processing Progam section.
 In the model, each 64-bit descriptor is held as two successive 32-bit integers in memory, the most significant word containing the Type, Size and Bound/Length fields and the least significant word the Origin.
 In the Dr registers, the more significant half is displayed in a more readable, disaggregated form.
 Thus DR_TSB contains three fields, the descriptor Type, the operand Size and the Bound (or length in the case of a Type 1 descriptor).
-The demonstration program in Version 1 of the model involves two descriptors, both of Type 1, Size 3 (*i.e*.
-2<sup>3</sup> bits, = 1 byte, mandatory with Type 1 descriptors) and a Length of 10.
+Program 0 in the model involves two descriptors, both of Type 1, Size 3 (*i.e*.
+2^3 bits, = 1 byte, mandatory with Type 1 descriptors) and a Length of 10.
 In memory these values appear as 1476395018.

-In the Scalar Product program in Version 2 of the model, the descriptors are Type 0, Vector descriptors.
+In the Scalar Product program the descriptors are Type 0, Vector descriptors.
 The Dr Unit adds the modifier to the Origin to form the address of the required element and performs a bound check by subtracting the modifier from the Bound.
 In the real MU5, hardware space constraints meant that the adder used to form the address was also used as the subtractor.
 This was less than ideal, so the model assumes that there is a separate subtractor.
 If the Modifier exceeded the Bound in MU5, an interrupt was generated; in the model, the simulation is stopped and a report displayed in the Output pane.

 The address created by Dr is sent to OBS, which, like the Name Store in PROP, is invisible to the programmer and exists only to improve the instruction execution rate.
 OBS makes the necessary store request and sends the 64-bit word it receives from SAC to Dop, which contains masking and shifting circuitry to select the array element from the appropriate position in the word.
 It does this using the Dop Bits, generated by Dr at the same time as the address, and carried through OBS with the instruction.
 The Dop Bits identify the Most Significant Byte Address (MSBA), the Most Significant bit Address (MSbA) and the Least Significant Byte Address (LSBA).
 These bits allow any 1, 4, 8, 16 or 32-bit element, or the whole word, to be selected from the 64-bit word sent to Dop.

 In the model, OBS is made up of three entities that correspond closely to the sub-units of OBS in MU5 itself.
 These are the Input Process, the Queue and the Output Process.
 The Input Process contains the associatively accessed Virtual Address field of the operand buffers, 8 lines for named 64-bit variable words and 8 lines for 64-bit array element words.
 (In MU5 itself there were 24 lines for 64-bit named variable words and 8 addressable lines for 128-bit array element words, though these were implemented in hardware as 16 lines x 64-bits.)
 If the address field of an incoming instruction finds a match in one of these lines, the line number is encoded as a Tag and carried through the OBS Queue with the instruction.
 If there is no match, a new line is allocated and its Tag is carried through SAC, the CPRs and the Local Store, so that when the store word arrives at the OBS Output Process, the Output Process can write the value into the appropriate line in the Value Field and can set the Full bit in that line.
 When an instruction is at the Head of the Queue, its Tag is used to access the appropriate line in the Value Field.

 The Queue has space for up to 8 instructions and is controlled by two counters, the Head and Tail counters.
 Initially both are set to zero.
 When the first instruction arrives it is written into location 0 and the Tail counter is incremented.
 Subsequent instructions are written into successive locations, modulo 8, unless the Tail counter becomes equal to the Head counter, in which case the Queue is full and the Input Process is held up.
 The Output Process continually checks for a Queue Ready signal, which is set when there is a valid instruction at the Head of the Queue and for which the corresponding Full bit is set.
 When the Queue Ready signal is true, the Output Process copies the instruction from the Head of the Queue, reads its operand store word from the OBS Value Field and sends both to Dop.
 It then sets the Type field of that instruction in the Queue to Invalid.

+#### The Local and Disc Stores

+The Local Store is modelled as four blocks of 256 words with blocks 0 and 2 being arrays of pairs of integers, block 1 an array of instructions and block 3 an array of 8-character strings.
+The Disc Store is similarly modelled as nine blocks, with one instruction block and two data blocks for each program plus a character block for program 2.

-### Demonstration Program
+### Demonstration Program (Program 1)

-The demonstration program contained in Version 1 of the model is shown in Table 2.
+The demonstration program contained in the model is shown in Table 2.
 During its execution it demonstrates the way in which many of the MU5 instructions were implemented by the MU5 hardware, particularly the way in which the Name Store worked.
 Table 2 lists the instructions in the program, showing their virtual addresses (CO value), their actions and the results they produce.
 Below the table is a detailed explanation of what happens in the model as each instruction is executed.

 Variables used by B, Dr and PROP instructions are normally held in the PROP Name Store, while variables used by ACC instructions are normally held in the OBS Name Store.
 However, because Name Store lines hold 64-bit store words, a 32-bit variable used by a B instruction can sometimes be part of the same 64-bit store word as an adjacent 32-bit variable used by an ACC instruction, and because the Name Store protocol is copy-back rather than write-through, variables can sometimes be in the "*wrong*" Name store.
 To avoid "*sloshing*", *i.e.* variables being transferred back and forth between Name Stores, a variable is only moved between Name Stores when it is the target of a write instruction.
 The demonstration program shows what happens in the Name Stores:

 - as the PROP and OBS Name Stores fill up
 - when a line currently in use but unaltered is re-allocated
 - when a line currently in use and altered is re-allocated
 - when a read access has to wait for a write order to complete
 - when two write orders occur in close succession